-ñuñuy (pronounced knew-knew-e) translates to breastfeed in Quechua.
-Quechua is the ancient language of the Incas and is still spoken today in Peru.
+ñuñuy (pronounced knew-knew-e) translates to breastfeed in Quechua – the ancient language of the Incas.
+Quechua is still spoken today in Peru.
+In this post I share about my travels to Peru and the inspiration behind the name of this company.

 Touring Machu Picchu

 My sister-in-law is a travel agent in Peru.
 She booked us a private tour guide at Machu Picchu.
 What a difference this made compared to larger group tours.
-The tour was relaxed, tailored to our questions, and we were able to really connect with our guide, Magaly.
+Our tour guide, Magaly, was so kind.
+We took our time and got to ask as many questions as we wanted.

 After entering the site, you walk on a legit ancient Inca trail.
 Hidden around a bend is the platform that overlooks these magnificent ruins.
 Overcome with emotions as I saw it from above for the first time, a few tears streamed down my face.
 This place is magical!
 How grateful I felt to be standing next to the love of my life as I took it all in.

 Because we had a private tour, we got to know Magaly.
 After our tour, we invited her to lunch in Aguas Calientes.
-I am still in touch with Magaly.
-When Gonzalo and I were dreaming up this business of mine – I reached out for help with Quechua words.
+I am still in touch with Magaly today.
+When Gonzalo and I were dreaming up this business of mine – I reached out to Magaly for help with Quechua words.
 It was important to me to give the business a strong and meaningful name.

 The word ñuñu means breast and ñuñuy means to breastfeed.
 I love the name!
 But, I knew it would be hard to pronounce it and requires an explanation of the meaning behind it.